Team

 Founder

-Guy Mendilow was raised in an academic immigrant family devoted to crafting environments in which others are treated as respected equals worthy of full regard.
-For example, Guy’s maternal grandparents smuggled Jews out of WWII Hungary and founded a humanist home for “at-risk” youth premised on full societal integration, defying norms of institutional dependence.
-Likewise, when Jerusalem dismissed elders as irrelevant, Guy’s paternal grandmother formed Yad LaKashish (Lifeline for the Old) striving for Jewish and Arab elders’ dignity and inclusion, led by convictions that ongoing sense of purpose is vital for wellbeing, and that societies cannot be whole without both elders and youth.
+Guy is guided by three family generations devoted to crafting environments where those deemed excludable would be respected as insiders worthy of full regard.
+Guy’s maternal grandparents smuggled Jews out of WWII Hungary and founded a humanist home for ‘at-risk’ youth premised on full societal integration, defying norms of charity dependence; when Jerusalem dismissed elders as irrelevant, Guy’s paternal grandmother formed Yad LaKashish striving for elders’ dignity across ethnic, cultural and economic differences since 1962.

 photo credit: Elizabeth Friar Photography